 What do bees eat and drink?
 Do bees only eat nectar from flowers?
 Do bees eat honey?
 Do all bees eat pollen, or are they doing something else with it?
 What about the diets of queen bees?
-These are the kinds of questions I am asked, so let’s set about answering these questions and more.

-there are some differences in bee diets depending on the age of the bee and species, and
+Bees mostly eat and drink pollen and nectar from flowers, but there are some differences in bee diets depending on the age of the bee and species.

 Pollen is a rich source of protein for bees, whilst the sweet nectar provides energy and also helps to maintain water balance in the diet.

 Mostly, we think of bees feeding from the flowers of herbs, cottage garden plants, trees and shrubs, however, there are a few exceptions and bees will sometimes find food elsewhere.